mollytaryn/HappyNash/README.md

 > n
 Describe the Monday Happy Hour:
 > $2 PBRs and $4 Margaritas
-Thank you for adding Wilhagens to the HappyNash database!
+Thank you for adding a new location to the HappyNash database!
 What would you like to do?
 1. Add a happy hour location
 2. List all happy hour locations